atvs1478/sq/README.md

 - 'pause' is the pause time between scrolls in ms (default is 3600ms)

 - 'format' can contain free text and any of the 3 keywords %artist%, %album%, %title%.
 Using that format string, the keywords are replaced by their value to build the string to be displayed.
 Note that the plain text following a keyword that happens to be empty during playback of a track will be removed.
 For example, if you have set format=%artist% - %title% and there is no artist in the metadata then only <title> will be displayed not " - <title>".

-To use the display on LMS, add repository https://raw.githubusercontent.com/sle118/squeezelite-esp32/master/plugin/repo.xml to LMS if you want to have a display

-You can install the excellent plugin "Music Information Screen" which is super useful to tweak the layout for these small displays.

 ### Infrared
 You can use any IR receiver compatible with NEC protocol (38KHz).
 Vcc, GND and output are the only pins that need to be connected, no pullup, no filtering capacitor, it's a straight connection.